 with particular software you have tried.

 What about SMP?
 All of our systems are AMD 2x CPU.
 How does Linux

 As might be apparent from my questions, we are presently running

-Linux; I anticipate few, if any, runtime problems with most
+Linux; I anticipate few runtime problems with most software, if

-software; but, any comments along these lines are welcome.
-Feel
+any; but, any comments along these lines are welcome.
+Feel free to

 George Georgalis, systems architect, administrator <IXOYE><